-Issue is a user friendly site and it is easy to upload your publications.
+The issue is a user-friendly site and it is easy to upload your publications.
 If you’d like to see an example, here’s an issue of the Book Marketing Gazette that I uploaded to Issuu.

 YUDU offers both a reading library and a marketplace where you can read, buy, and sell your content.

 There are several levels of service available.
-The YUDUfree system you can publish unlimited documents.
-At this level, if you need to edit your content you can to update the original file then upload your edited publication.
+With the YUDUfree system, you can publish unlimited documents.
+At this level, if you need to edit the content you can update the original file then upload your edited publication.

-With a YUDUplus or YUDUpro accounts you can replace individual pages instead of having to republish.
-You also have access to many more features, such as the ability to enhance your publications with video, flash and audio.
+With YUDUplus or YUDUpro accounts you can replace individual pages instead of having to republish.
+You also have access to many more features, such as the ability to enhance your publications with video, flash, and audio.

 Time to Take Action